krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_method.md

 ### Optional Metadata Arguments

-The `.process` method also takes a variety of optional metadata arguments.
-These do not change how `.process` runs or treats data.
+The `process` method also takes a variety of optional metadata arguments.
+These do not change how `process` runs or treats data.
 Instead, they make your processed files easier to retrieve and organize.
 You can think of it as a file system for files you've processed through your pipelines.

 Optional metadata arguments include: